 Sit down and just listen to her.
 Listen with love, compassion, and without judgement.
 Remind yourself you probably fell for a ‘bad boy’ yourself, once upon a time, and this, too, shall pass.

-I’d like to share this quote.
+I’d like to share a quote.
 If you have not seen this, it says it all.
 It’s a solid place to start the conversation regarding the importance of building a strong foundation of love, value, self-worth, and self-respect.
 Teach her these five lessons about men.
 Tell her you adore her and want her to know the difference.
-Tell her she is smart, talented, kind, loving, and that someone who mirrors these qualities is who worthy of her.
+Tell her she is smart, talented, kind, loving, and that someone who mirrors these qualities is who is worthy of her.

 We Need to Teach Our Daughters to Know the Difference Between: